hannobraun/hanno.braun-odw.eu/content/notes/notebook/index.md

     )
 }}

+I repeated the cutting and sanding with the other sides, using the combination square to make sure all sides were roughly straight and square.

 ### Conclusion

 As I said in the beginning, I'm very happy with the result, especially for a first try.
-Although there are things I'd do differently, as stated above.
+Although there are things I'd do differently, as explained above.

 I already started using it, to sketch some ideas.
 Using a notebook I made myself is a nice feeling!
-At this point, I have no firm plans, but I'm pretty sure I'll make another one, at some point.
+At this point, I have no firm plans, but I'm pretty sure I'll make another one at some point.

 {{
     preview_image(